Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Day 5: National Zoo or day trip to Arlington Cemetery

 Three days is doable but rushed.
-Two days is technically possible but you'll feel like you're sprinting through American history.
+Two days is technically possible, but you'll feel like you're sprinting through American history — and if the history bug bites, Boston sits at the other end of the Northeast Corridor with its own walkable, Revolutionary-era core.

 Reagan National (DCA) is the answer.
 It's on the Metro, 15 minutes from the National Mall.
 Walk off the plane, get on the Yellow or Blue Line, and you're at the Smithsonian station in under 20 minutes.
 Done.